• Skip to primary navigation

 Unless you live in a tropical climate, you don’t need to worry about Pharaoh ants living outside the house.
 These heat-loving ants need constant warmth to survive and reproduce, and could only survive outdoors in reliably hot and humid climates.

 If you do live in a place where Pharaoh ants live outdoors, though, baiting remains the best way to deal with these creatures.
-That’s because it prevents the colony from becoming stressed and spreading.
+That’s because it can prevent Pharaoh ants from becoming stressed and spreading.
 Look for outdoor bait stations that can be set up where Pharaoh ants forage.

 Recommended Outdoor Bait Station: